U First ticket wins SG election amid record-setting turnout

 The results were announced on the Lakeside Patio after three full days of online voting.
-Juniors Evan De Joya, Catherine De Freitas and Rafael Cariello, running under the U First ticket, were voted in as president, vice president and treasurer respectively.
+Juniors Evan De Joya, Catherine De Freitas and Rafael Cariello, running under the U First ticket, were elected as president, vice president and treasurer, respectively.

 For De Joya, being named the new incoming SG president was something that fulfilled his goals for his last year of college.

-“A lot of my experiences in student government have empowered me to see how change can be made,” De Joya said.
+“A lot of my experiences in Student Government have empowered me to see how change can be made,” De Joya said.
 “I really wanted to spend my last year here at UM helping to make some of those changes and leave the campus a better place.”

-The U First ticket built its platform around creating a more transparent and accessible student government.
-The ticket promoted initiatives such as increasing the variety of on-campus dining options, modifying University-wide attendance policy to treat job interviews as excused absences and subsidizing students’ Uber and Lyft rides.
+The U First ticket built its platform around creating a more transparent and accessible Student Government.
+The ticket promoted initiatives such as increasing the variety of on-campus dining options, modifying university-wide attendance policy to treat job interviews as excused absences and subsidizing students’ Uber and Lyft rides.

 U First’s sweep of the executive positions up for vote was expected as the ticket ran virtually unopposed despite another ticket’s name on the ballot.
 The We Got You ticket candidates, Matthew Wenstrom, Ashlyn Coleman and Nishan Ravichandran, dropped out of the race and campaigning events.